boristsr/gdcorner-website/_documentation/rushhour/03-recordingasequence.md

 ![Find the Actor and the Skeletal Mesh]({{ site.url }}/assets/products/rushhour/documentation/recordingasequence/takerecorder/find-skeletal-mesh.png){: .enable-lightbox}

-Select the mesh, and in the details panel on the right search for and disable Simulate Physics.
+Select the main skeletal mesh, and in the details panel on the right search for and disable Simulate Physics.

 ![Disable Simulate Physics]({{ site.url }}/assets/products/rushhour/documentation/recordingasequence/takerecorder/disable-simulate-physics.png){: .enable-lightbox}